If you’ve seen the movie Avatar, these mountains will look familiar!

 I wanted to compromise between time and cost so I took a high speed train to Changsha (314RMB, 2.5 hours), then a slow train in a hard sleeper bed to Zhangjiajie (120.5 RMB, 6 hours)

-The park entrance fee is 245 RMB and your entrance card can be used for 4 days.
+Ticket Fee: The park entrance fee is 245 RMB and your entrance card can be used for 4 days.
 My hostel helped me buy the ticket, but you can also queue the morning of.
-They will scan your fingerprint with your card – remember to bring your card with you everyday!
+They will scan your fingerprint with your card, so remember to bring your card with you everyday!

 There are several main areas inside the giant Wulingyuan Scenic Area: